comprobo25/comprobo25.github.io/assignments/warmup_project.md

 ### Code Structure

 Your code should be placed in a ROS package called *warmup_project*.
 If you want to structure your code with more than one package, make sure to document the additional packages in your project writeup.
-If you are unsure how to create a ROS package, [consult the ROS2 tutorial on creating](https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Creating-Your-First-ROS2-Package.html).
+If you are unsure how to create a ROS package, [consult the ROS2 tutorial on creating a package](https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Creating-Your-First-ROS2-Package.html).
+If you are working purely in Python (the vast majority of the class), follow the instructions for ``Python``.
+If you are working entirely in C++ or a combination of C++ and Python, follow the instructions for ``CMake``.
+To mix C++ and Python, you will have to jump through a few hoops.
+See this [guide on combining C++ and Python in one ROS2 Package](https://roboticsbackend.com/ros2-package-for-both-python-and-cpp-nodes/).

 Here are the files you will likely generate as part of this assignment.